 - You need to evaluate more alternatives because the interest rates may climb

-This is how does debt consolidation work with a personal loan.
+This is how debt consolidation work with a personal loan.
 But as compared with the balance transfer method it is a good option.
 You not only get a low-interest rate but also avoid headaches.
-Just follow the guidelines and compare different alternatives to go with one that is best.
+Just follow the guidelines and compare different alternatives to go with the one that is best.

 For more information read out this article from Bankrate: Best debt consolidation loans